There’s Always Good News!

 There are great stories happening in the Liverpool Central School District each and every day.
 From classroom activities to individual achievements, Liverpool is a leader in public education because we provide our students with numerous opportunities for success.
 We should share these great stories with the entire Liverpool community every chance we get.

 Throughout the year, the LCSD Communications Office can help you share these great stories with the local media.
 From preparing stories for the local newspapers, or inviting the media to a building event, the Communications Office can guide you through the process.
 This “Guide to PR & Media Coverage” outlines the different ways we can share our success stories with the community.

-Throughout the school year the office, located in Room 402 at Liverpool High School, will submit press releases and make requests for coverage to the local print and television media.
+Throughout the school year the office, located in Room 1 at the District Office, will submit press releases and make requests for coverage to the local print and television media.
 Within the District, the office will publish stories in the School Bell, on the District Facebook page and on the District Web site (www.liverpool.k12.ny.us).

 How Do I Invite the Communications Office to My School?